-Becky completed DanceSyndrome’s unique training course, Dance by Example, which enabled her to learn the skills required to teach a dance session.
-When Becky first started attending DanceSyndrome she was nervous about joining in but since taking part in the workshops and the Dance by Example course her confidence has grown enormously.
-DanceSyndrome has given Becky the confidence to lead her own dance sessions at a day centre, separate from DanceSyndrome.
+Buy Soma with no prescription Becky completed DanceSyndrome’s unique training course, Dance by Example, which enabled her to learn the skills required to teach a dance session.
+When Becky first started attending DanceSyndrome she was nervous about joining in but since taking part in the workshops and the Dance by Example course her leadership skills have increased enormously.
+DanceSyndrome has empowered Becky to have the ability to lead her own dance sessions at a day centre, separate from DanceSyndrome.

 Through DanceSyndrome, Becky has learnt the importance of listening to the opinions of others and what effective teamwork can achieve.
 She feels a lot healthier since coming to DanceSyndrome; it has helped her lose weight, she feels stronger, she now eats healthier when at home and also uses her spare time to get more exercise by going dog walking.